kotaroh/SelfDriving_CarND-Behavioral-Cloning-P3/writeup.md

 ####4.
 Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving, recovering from the left and right sides of the road.
 The sample data added to the project was used as a starting point.
-Also, images are cropped to avoid the scenaries impacts to the training.
+Also, images are cropped to avoid the scenaries impacting to the training.

 Original image: